bendorr/lucs_af/README.md

 **Analyses in degree_reshaped.py:**
 - Full backbone RMSD and reshaped region RMSD
 - Helix RMSD calculations, using multiple helix definitions and alignment methods
+- Helix displacement and angle between design models, predicted structures, and reference structures
 - TM-scores for global structural alignment
-- Helix displacement and angle deviations
-- pLDDT and pAE confidence scores
+- pLDDT and pAE confidence scores for all and subsets of residues
 - Secondary structure analysis with DSSP

 **Usage:**